somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 # adduser kafka --shell=/bin/false --no-create-home --system --group
 ```

-{{% notice note %}}
-We recommend adding these three users to the DenyUsers section of your node’s `/etc/ssh/sshd_config` file to prevent them from being able to ssh or sftp into the node, and remember to restart the sshd daemon after making the change.
+{{% notice note %}}We recommend adding these three users to the DenyUsers section of your node’s `/etc/ssh/sshd_config` file to prevent them from being able to ssh or sftp into the node, and remember to restart the sshd daemon after making the change.

-Once the system has finished updating and the users are created, you can begin installing and configuring the required components.
-{{% notice note %}}
+Once the system has finished updating and the users are created, you can begin installing and configuring the required components.{{% notice note %}}

 ### Installing the JVM